ddc-java/ddc-day/site.md

 #### Alternative

-For a repository which does not contain any Java code, but only the instructional content to be published via GitHub Pages, the structure may be simplified:
+If a repository does not contain any Java code, but only the instructional content to be published via GitHub Pages, then this structure is permitted:

 * `/` (repository root)
     * `assets/` (Include only if needed.)